isekmen/CryptoClustering/README.md

         * Create a list with the number of k-values from 1 to 11
         * Create an empty list to store the inertia values.
-        * Create a `for` loop to compute the inertia with each possible value of `k`.
+        * Create a for loop to compute the inertia with each possible value of k.
         * Create a dictionary with the data to plot the Elbow curve.
-        * Plot a line chart with all the inertia values to visually identify the optimal value for `k`.
+        * Plot a line chart with all the inertia values to visually identify the optimal value for k.

 ## Cluster Cryptocurrencies with K-means Using the PCA Data